MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 1. Click the **Submit** button.

-   After you receive an OT token for the domain, use the OT token in the `attestations.json` file for that domain, to enable using and testing the Ad Selection APIs with supported Microsoft Edge clients.
+   After you receive an OT token for the domain, use the OT token in the `attestations.json` file for that domain, to enable testing the Ad Selection API with supported Microsoft Edge clients.

-1. To complete attestation and allow for continued access to the Ad Selection API, you'll need to host a JSON file named `attestations.json` on each domain at a `/.well-known/` path.
+1. To complete your attestation and allow for continued access to the Ad Selection API, create a JSON file named `attestations.json` and make it available at the `/.well-known/attestations.json` path for each registered domain.
 For example: `https://contoso.example/.well-known/ad-selection-attestations.json`.

    The `attestations.json` file for a domain must conform to the following standards below, and must include the created OT token as well as a list of APIs.